Skip to main content

 For round avatars with transparent PNG outside the circle—not a white square frame.
 Use circle crop when the platform displays a circular mask.

-These are practical starting points; check each platform’s latest specs.
+These are practical starting points; always confirm the latest rules in each platform’s seller or creator help.
 For photos on white, JPG is usually enough; use PNG when you need lossless edges or a transparent workflow elsewhere.

 • LinkedIn and similar: square posts and some ad units use 1200×1200 or platform-specific presets—export larger when the source allows.